chrisl8/Orac/Readme.md

 ### Test microphone array

 # Mycroft Dev Kit on OpenVoice Operating System
-Getting all of the hardware to work on a bare install of Raspberry Pi OS wasn't working, so I tried this OVOS image that runs on the Mycroft Dev Kit and everything works!
+Getting all the hardware to work on a bare installation of Raspberry Pi OS wasn't working, so I tried this OVOS image that runs on the Mycroft Dev Kit and everything works!

 This seems to be the way it is released: